-- v) contracts for the services of expert witnesses for use in, or in anticipation of, a specific adjudicatory proceeding or litigation; - vi) contracts for services of attorneys to provide respective legal counsel to the County Executive or the Presiding Officer limited to the two (2) following areas; - aa) To defend the County Executive or Presiding Officer in a lawsuit in which the County Executive or Presiding Officer is named as a party in his or her governmental or individual capacity; - bb) To provide specialized legal counsel to the County Executive, individually, or to the Presiding Officer, individually, in certain sensitive governmental areas which require the use of outside counsel. - vii) procurements which involve the expenditure: of federal or state assistance where and to the extent that federal and state law, rules or regulations conflict with the provisions of this subsection, - viii)any procurement for the purpose of entering into a contract or contracts with not-for-profit organizations for the purposes of providing aid, care and support to persons in need of public assistance; - ix) any procurement for the purpose of entering into a contract with persons to provide direct services to senior citizens, including care, counseling, referral, case management, social and nutritional support, and other essential outreach services; - x) any procurement contract required to be made pursuant to federal, state or local law; and - xi) contracts with recipients for the disbursements of grants under the Community Development Block Grant Program. - d) Personal service contracts shall continue to be listed at the end of the legislative calendar with sufficient detail as required by the County Legislature.
-At every meeting of the County Legislature, the County Executive shall continue to provide personnel with knowledge to answer any questions posed by members of the County Legislature relating to the contracts listed at the end of the Legislative calendar. - e) Unless otherwise provided for in this subsection, personal service contracts that are required to be brought before the Rules Committee of the County Legislature by this agreement shall be referred and acted upon by the Rules Committee within forty-five (45) days of their having been referred to the Clerk of the County Legislature, provided, however, that within that forty-five (45) day period no work shall be performed pursuant to said contract except as otherwise provided by this agreement or by law.
-Furthermore, if the Rules

-Committee fails to act within forty-five (45) days as provided herein, said contract shall be deemed approved as if the Rules Committee had acted in the affirmative.
+- vii) any procurement for the purpose of entering into a contract or contracts with not-for-profit organizations for the purposes of providing aid, care and support to persons in need of public assistance; - viii) any procurement for the purpose of entering into a contract with persons to provide direct services to senior citizens, including care, counseling, referral, case management, social and nutritional support, and other essential outreach services; - ix) any procurement contract required to be made pursuant to federal, state or local law; and - x) contracts with recipients for the disbursements of grants under the Community Development Block Grant Program. - c)3 Unless otherwise provided for in this subsection, personal service contracts that are required to be brought before the Rules Committee of the County Legislature by this agreement shall be referred and acted upon by the Rules Committee within forty-five (45) days of their having been referred to the Clerk of the County Legislature, provided, however, that within that forty-five (45) day period no work shall be performed pursuant to said contract except as otherwise provided by this agreement or by law.
+Furthermore, if the Rules Committee fails to act within forty-five (45) days as provided herein, said contract shall be deemed approved as if the Rules Committee had acted in the affirmative. - d) Anytime this subsection is amended, the provisions of such amendment to this subsection shall not apply to any contract filed with the Clerk of the County Legislature prior to the effective date of the amendment.
+Any contract filed with the Clerk of the Legislature prior to the effective date of any amendment to this subsection shall be governed by the provisions of this subsection in effect prior to the effective date of the amendment.
+Any contract filed prior to the effective date of any subsection amendment which is thereafter amended, modified or extended after the effective date of the subsection amendment shall be deemed to be a new filing and will be subject to the subsection amendment.

-(Subdivision 8 added by Local Law No. 37-2000, effective December 4, 2000.)
+(Subdivision 8 added by Local Law No. 37-2000, in effect December 4, 2000; amended by Local Law No. 1-2016, in effect March 29, 2016.)